 The primary location of the EOC is the Robert J Cabral Agricultural Center at 2101 E Earhart Ave, Suite 300, Stockton, CA, 95206.
-If, for any reason, the primary EOC lacks the necessary resources, i.e. power, water, security, or space, an alternate site may be implemented at the direction of the EOC Director or Emergency Services Director.
+If, for any reason, the primary EOC lacks the necessary resources, i.e. power, water, security, or space, an alternate site may be implemented at the direction of the EOC Director or Director of Emergency Services.
 The alternate location is the Sheriff's Department Complex at 7000 Michael Canlis Blvd, French Camp, CA, 95231.